 The pervasiveness of REST APIs led to what Flickr co-founder Caterina Fake labeled a Web 2.0 world.
 She said that “while a Web 1.0 world makes partnerships and integration challenging, the Web 2.0 world has the advantage of the API, something that removes many of the bureaucratic, legal, and technical obstacles.”
 Flickr's open REST API, for example, wasn't just used by lone bloggers and site builders—it was used as marketing for Flickr as a platform.

 Since 2006, the environment for REST APIs has drastically improved.
 Developers now know the value of creating an API that's accessible by design.
 That's why the amount of publicly available APIs built has grown more than 50-fold in the last ten years.

 REST APIs are the backbone of the internet and as such powerful drivers, create huge new business opportunities.
 Where a website could only reach a small portion of your audience, a web API can extend a brand's reach far beyond what the original designers even envision.

 Today, APIs aren't just a development technique.
 The creation of REST as a standard has led APIs to be used by far more people to accomplish far greater undertakings.
 They're often a core part of software companies' business models, and, as of recently, can be the product itself.

 Whether you're embedding photos, tweeting, or storing five terabytes of data on the cloud, you're constantly taking advantage of a landscape made possible by RESTful APIs.

 For the end user, this means life is constantly getting easier.
-It's easier to share documents at work, to look up directions, to call a taxi, and to find old friends.
+It's easier to share documents at work, look up directions, call a taxi, and find old friends.
 For the developer, it means the sky's the limit.
 Thanks to the evolution of REST APIs, we don't need a team of engineers or thousand-dollar servers to build software anymore.
 As long as you can get an API key and access to documentation, you can integrate a functionality into your software.